mohebifar/telegram-vanilla-client/README.md

 - Fix voice recorder issue on iOS Safari
 - Highlight keywords in search
 - Added audio player controls ont the top of the chat view
+- Full support for deleting messages in chat (delete for all and delete for me)

 # Minor updates